 I had a credit submitted for a returned product on the same day I closed my checking account, so, without telling me, Citizens re-opened my account and started processing transactions against my overdraft protection.
 When I explained that I had closed the account, I got the same answer repeatedly about the "pre-authorized" debits.
 As I explained to the teller, I wouldn't "authorize" a transaction on a CLOSED account because that would be FRAUD.

 I have to contact the "manager" tomorrow to see what he says, but this has been an exercise in frustration, to say the least.
 To have a bank re-open a closed account, instead of sending notification to the companies looking for payment that the account was CLOSED, is ludicrous, and almost seems illegal.
 If anyone can advise just WHO oversees banks, and their operations, I would be very appreciative to know that information.
 In the meantime, STAY AS FAR AWAY FROM CITIZENS BANK AS YOU CAN.
 Go with a local Credit Union, or anywhere else!!!

 PROVIDENCE, RHODE ISLAND -- I had made a payment of $8000 towards my Citizens Bank credit card.
 Shortly after that payment I mailed what I thought would be my last payment - $265.00 using First Class USPS mail.
 The $265 payment was $1.43 more than the balance I owed on my statement.
 My payment was mailed in plenty of time before the due date!

 Since I had paid $265.00 on the previous payment and the balance at that time was $263.57 the difference was 07 cents owed after the unexplained $1.50 fee!
 The statement also stated "If we do not receive your minimum payment by the date listed above, you may have to pay a late fee of up to $39.00 and your APRs may be increased up to the Penalty APR of 29.99%."

 I mailed a check to them the next day using Return Receipt this time to have proof of mailing!
 If Citizens Bank takes another three weeks to process and post 7 cents to my account I will contact the proper authorities to file a complaint!
-I've grown tired of Citizens Bank fees, their ways of delaying payments and them diming me to death!
+I've grown tired of Citizens Bank fees, their ways of delaying payments, and them diming me to death!